-While SBC will help place you with a mentor if you don’t already have one, you can also line up a mentor on your own before your register.
+The match between student and mentor is a crucial one, and SBC is here to make the connection.
+Mentors will help guide and refine your project, and help ensure you are following appropriate scientific methodologies and procedures.
+While SBC will help place you with a mentor as part of registration, if you don’t already have one, you can also line up a mentor on your own BEFORE your register.
 Finding the right SBC mentor can go one of two ways:

-- If this option is chosen, the student should submit their SBC application with their proposal BEFORE reaching out to potential mentors.
-Click here to apply.
+- If this option is chosen, you should submit your SBC registration with your proposal BEFORE reaching out to potential mentors.
+Click here to register.

 - SBC will provide you with a list of potential mentors according to your project proposal.
 You will receive a follow-up email upon registration with a list of potential mentors to reach out to.